DanielKng/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe - A Windows Forms Project
 Started as a school project, ended in being multiple times bigger than assumed.
-The main task was to create a simple Tic-Tac-Toe games, wich can handle all typical Tic-Tac-Toe ends.
+The main task was to create a simple Tic-Tac-Toe game, which can handle all typical Tic-Tac-Toe ends.

 ## Features
 - Main Menu with various Options
 - Playernames
-- A winning and loosing Animation
+- A winning and losing Animation
-- Change your Playernames on the fly
+- Change your playernames on the fly

 ## Upcoming Features
 - [ ] Stats